George-R-Heath/NanoLocz/docs/AFMDataRepositories.md

     background-color: #038c59;
   }
 </style>

 <h1>AFM Data Repositories</h1>
 <p>A list of links to data repositories (Zenodo, Figshare…) containing raw AFM data files.
-To instantly add to the list please use the form at the bottom of the page.</p>
+To instantly add to the list, please use the form at the bottom of the page.</p>

 <!-- Repositories Section -->
 <div id="repos">